carabina/SeguePerformer/README.md

     pod 'SeguePerformer'

-Optionally, you may instead copy `SeguePerformer.swift` into your project.
+Optionally, you may instead drag `SeguePerformer.swift` into your project.